 Cyber Harassment of a Child

-- Threaten to inflict harm
+- Threatening harm

 Harassment Penalties in Pennsylvania

-- Making contact with a person, intending to harm them
+- Making intentional contact to harm someone.

-- Threatening a minor over the internet
+- Threatening a minor online.

-- Following a person around in public
+- Following someone in public.

 Defending Against Harassment Charges